 Use and disclosure of personal information

-We do not provide your personal information to third parties.
 We will use and disclose personal information for the purposes for which it was collected, including providing legal services, contracting out our functions to external service providers and complying with our legal and regulatory obligations.
 Otherwise, we will not disclose personal information unless required by law or permitted under the Privacy Act.

 We may use your personal details, including your email address, to provide you with information about legal developments and marketing our services (including legal updates and other publications).
 If at any time you do not wish to receive further marketing information, please contact us.